NetLogo/NW-Extension/README.md

 The extension is written in Scala (version 2.9.2).

-Run `./sbt package` to build the extension.
+Run `sbt package` to build the extension.

 Unless they are already present, sbt will download the needed Jung and JGraphT jar files from the Internet.